ahmetcemturan/SFACT/SFACT Readme.txt

 ?Regarding the calculation and the generated G-code the answer is yes.
 BUT the real world has limitations:

-¦Your hot-end has a limit.
+ï¿½Your hot-end has a limit.
 It is imposed by the nozzle diameter, shape and internal details, as well as the capacity of your heater/heating system and how good it can transfer the heat to the filament.
 An upper as well as a lower limit.

-•If you go below the lower limit, you will have inconsistent extrusion.
+ï¿½If you go below the lower limit, you will have inconsistent extrusion.
 (Just imagine a water hose that fows only little water.
 The flow will wander and be inconsistent.)
 This effect becomes worse when your filament has soaked up humidity as it will create steam pockets that will cause small jets of filament during print.

-•If you go higher than the limit you will have lots of pressure in the nozzle.
+ï¿½If you go higher than the limit you will have lots of pressure in the nozzle.

 ?This can cause excessive stringing as plastic will still flow when the extruder motor stops, as it will try to get the pressure down.
 Retraction helps here a bit but it will never release the pressure instantly.
 This is the best case...